Security Onion

 2. Find the syslog-ng conf file.

-3. Change the destination d_net and log lines in the configuration file to look like following:
+3. Change the destination d_net and log entries in the configuration file to look like following:

 text